 November - Date TDB

-Homeless Veterans Stand DownListening Horse participants and volunteers support this annual event by giving pony rides & information to the community.
-November 11 Veterans Day Parade.
+Homeless Veterans Stand DownListening Horse participants and volunteers support this annual event by giving pony rides and information to the community.
+November 11th is also the Veterans Day Parade.
 Listening Horse volunteers, participants and therapy horses enjoy riding and walking in the annual parade.

 Team of Horses